 Credit cards contain microelectronic chips which need to be equipped with contact pads.
 These are soldered to the chips with automated laser soldering machinery.

 For the fabrication or the repair of jewelry, fine soldering processes are needed.
 Usually, one uses silver-based solders, which require relatively high process temperatures – more than is possible with a soldering iron.
-The high temperature together with the need to process very fine structures with good looking results favor the use of laser soldering in this area.
+The high temperature together with the need to process very fine structures with good-looking results favor the use of laser soldering in this area.

 Soldering of Ceramics

 Ceramics can be used for encapsulating temperature sensors and other types of sensors, which need to work at high temperatures and/or need to be well protected against chemicals.
-After inserting the actual sensor device into a ceramic capillary, at least one end needs to be closed in a stable, tight and durable manner.
+After inserting the actual sensor device into a ceramic capillary, at least one end must be closed in a stable, tight and durable manner.
 This can be done, for example, by soldering another ceramic piece to the end of the capillary.

 Some glass materials are suitable as solders for such purposes.
 They melt at a temperature (e.g. 1300 °C) which the ceramic can easily withstand, but which is still well above the operation temperature of the sensor.
 Upon solidification, the glass melt can form a stable connection with the ceramic.